Paul Gallico: Later life

 On resigning from the Daily News to become a full-time fiction writer, Gallico moved from New York to the town of Salcombe in Devon, England.
-Later he lived in different regions of the world, including other parts of England, Mexico, Liechtenstein and Monaco.
+Later he lived in different regions of the world, including other parts of England, Mexico, as well as Liechtenstein and Monaco.
 He spent the last part of his life in Antibes, France, and was buried there after his death from a heart attack in 1976, aged 78, which is variously reported to have happened in Antibes or Monaco.

 In 1955, Gallico took an automobile tour of the United States, traveling some 10,000 miles, sponsored by Reader's Digest.
 He wrote that "it had been almost twenty years since I had traveled extensively through my own country and the changes brought about by two decades would thus stand out."
 Several stories resulted.

 Popular culture

-In 2000, J.K.
-Rowling declared that Gallico's 1968 Manxmouse was one of her favorite childhood books.
+In 2000, J. K. Rowling declared that Gallico's 1968 Manxmouse was one of her favorite childhood books.
 The boggarts appearing in Rowling's Harry Potter books closely resemble Manxmouses "clutterbumph", which takes the form of whatever the viewer fears the most.
-Manxmouse was illustrated by Anne and Janet Grahame-Johnstone who also illustrated The Hundred and One Dalmatians by Dodie Smith.
+Manxmouse was illustrated by Anne and Janet Grahame-Johnstone, who also illustrated The Hundred and One Dalmatians by Dodie Smith.
 The Japanese animation studio Nippon Animation adapted this tale into a feature-length anime film in 1979, directed by Hiroshi Saito.
 The anime, titled Tondemo Nezumi Daikatsuyaku: Manxmouse (Manxmouse's Great Activity) in Japanese, was dubbed into English in the 1980s, broadcast on Nickelodeon, and released on video by Celebrity Home Entertainment.

 The television series The Adventures of Hiram Holliday (starring Wally Cox) was adapted from a series of Gallico's stories about a newspaper proofreader who had many adventures dealing with Nazis and spies in Europe on the eve of World War II.

 In Fredric Brown's science-fiction novel What Mad Universe, a magazine editor from our own world is accidentally sent to a parallel Earth significantly different from ours; in this parallel world, the editor reads a biography written of a dashing space hero, a figure central to the novel's narrative, which is supposedly written by Paul Gallico.

 In 1975, the British progressive rock band Camel released an album of work based on Gallico's The Snow Goose.
 Although the author was initially opposed to the album's release, legal action was evaded on the condition that the band used the words "Music Inspired by The Snow Goose" on the album's cover.

-In 2005, a televised disaster film titled The Poseidon Adventure, which was a remake of the movie inspired by Gallico's novel, was aired; the Captain, played by Peter Weller, is named after Gallico.
+In 2005, a televised disaster film titled The Poseidon Adventure, which was a remake of the movie inspired by Gallico's novel, was aired; the captain, played by Peter Weller, is named after Gallico.